LorMart/EgoVision-EgocentricActionRecognition/README.md

-# Course project of Machine Learning and Deep Learning (MLDL) 2023
+# Course project of Machine Learning and Deep Learning (2023)